1930 United States Senate special election in Kansas

 The 1930 United States Senate special election in Kansas was held on November 4, 1930.
 After Republican Senator Charles Curtis was re-elected in 1926, he was elected Vice President on a ticket with Herbert Hoover in 1928 and resigned his seat in the Senate.
 Governor Clyde M. Reed, a Republican, appointed former Governor Henry J. Allen to the seat.
 At the ensuing special election, Allen won a contested Republican primary and then faced former Sedgwick County Attorney George McGill, the Democratic nominee, in the general election.
 In a nationwide Democratic landslide, McGill narrowly defeated Allen.
+As of 2026, this was the last U.S. Senate election in Kansas in which the Democratic candidate won more than 50% of the vote.